About Karen Graham

 Thank you for visiting my website!

-I have worked thirty years as a nutrition counselor.
-One of my joys is listening to people and hearing your stories.
-While spending time with you, I also get to help you make positive lifestyle changes and overcome difficult and challenging struggles.
-I often feel I am so lucky that I have been able to devote so much of my life to the important fight against diabetes.
-Feel free to send me an email or share with me your challenges or inspirational stories.
+For almost 30 years I worked as a Diabetes Educator at the diabetes education centre in Portage la Prairie, Manitoba.
+While spending time with thousands of clients, I was able to help you make positive lifestyle changes and overcome difficult and challenging struggles.
+I often feel I have been so lucky to devote so much of my life to the important fight against diabetes.

 I started my life out in Nairobi, Kenya, where I learned to be active outdoors, and appreciate many cultures and wonderful ethnic foods.
 Africa inspired me to want to work with people and to study food and health.
-From this passion, I became a dietitian in Canada and I also did volunteer work in areas such as literacy and international dietetics.
-My work with health professionals and the public led me to write books about nutrition and diabetes.
-Books that would be easy-to-read and practical, and also beautiful and inspiring.
-Books that would make changes easier and enjoyable for you.
-Thank you to all my clients and customers, and colleagues, friends and family who, over the years, have inspired and supported me.
-We all need a little help along the way!
+From this passion, I became a Registered Dietitian and Certified Diabetes Educator in Canada, and I also did volunteer work in areas such as literacy and international dietetics.
+My work with health professionals and the public led me to write books and resources about nutrition and diabetes.
+My goal was always to make these easy-to-read and practical, and also beautiful and inspiring.
+Thank you to all my clients and customers, and colleagues, friends and family who, over the years, have inspired me.

 Graduated from the University of Alberta with a Bachelor of Home Economics in 1982 and completed the Dietitian training at the Winnipeg Health Sciences Centre in 1983.
 Certified Diabetes Educator since 1994.
 Completed the YMCA of Canada Fitness Instructor Certification in 1987.